OliwiaLewandowska/book-oracle/README.md

 ## Web App
 <span style="color: red;">
-- Add description Which app is used: timelit?
+- Add description Which app is used: ?timelit?
 - Add link to documentation of app
 </span>

 ## Random Info that needs to be deleted once the readme.md is finishe
 <span style="color: red;"> Information how to design a proper readme.md file.
 https://google.github.io/styleguide/docguide/READMEs.html</span>